Dear Shareholders,

 DISCLOSURE UNDER SEXUAL HARASSMENT OF WOMEN AT WORKPLACE (PREVENTION, PROHIBITION & REDRESSAL) ACT, 2013

 Your Company maintains a safe and healthy work environment, where every employee is treated with respect and is able to work without fear of discrimination, prejudice, gender bias or any form of harassment.
 Your Company has in place a Prevention of Sexual Harassment Policy in accordance with the requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 and the rules made thereunder to uphold the objectives of the said Act.
 The policy covers all employees irrespective of their nature of employment and also applicable in respect of all allegations of sexual harassment made by an outsider against an employee.
-An Internal Complaints Committee (ICC) has also been set up to redress complaints received on sexual harassment.
-No complaint was pending at beginning of the year and none has been received during the year under review.
+An Internal Complaints Committee (ICC) has also been set up to redress complaints received on sexual harassment: a) No. of complaints of sexual harassment received during the year: Nil. b) No. of complaints disposed off during the year: Nil. c) No. of cases pending for more than ninety days: Nil.

 GENERAL DISCLOSURES